-As described in detail throughout our Compensation Discussion and Analysis beginning on page 18 of this Proxy Statement, and as summarized in the "Executive Summary" section beginning on page 18 of this Proxy Statement, our executive compensation program features, among other things, the following:
+As described in detail throughout our Compensation Discussion and Analysis beginning on page 19 of this Proxy Statement, and as summarized in the "Executive Summary - Fiscal Year 2013" section beginning on page 19 of this Proxy Statement, our executive compensation program features, among other things, the following:

-- A "pay-for-performance" structure which ensures that a significant portion of the compensation for our executive officers is "at-risk", is dependent on the short-term and long-term performance of our business and encourages and rewards performance that drives the key goals, operational priorities and metrics that we use to profitably grow our business and enhance shareholder value. - A structure which ensures that our executive compensation program aligns the interests of our executive officers and our shareholders, is not overly weighted towards annual cash incentive compensation and does not otherwise have the potential to threaten long-term shareholder value by promoting unnecessary or excessive risk-taking by our executive officers; - A structure consistent with our philosophy of targeting executive compensation at market median, which allows us to remain competitive with companies that compete with us for talented employees and shareholder investment; - Various executive compensation practices that contribute to good corporate governance, including a "claw-back policy", stock ownership guidelines for Directors and executive officers, hedging and other stock ownership restrictions, and an annual compensation risk review; and - Detailed and effective oversight and decision-making by a highly-independent Board of Directors and a Human Resources and Compensation Committee consisting entirely of independent directors that retains an independent executive compensation consultant.
+- A "pay-for-performance" structure which ensures that a significant portion of the compensation for our executive officers is "at-risk," is dependent on the shortterm and long-term performance of our business and encourages and rewards performance that drives the key goals, operational priorities and metrics that we use to profitably grow our business and enhance shareholder value; - A structure which ensures that our executive compensation program aligns the interests of our executive officers and our shareholders, is not overly weighted towards annual cash incentive compensation and does not otherwise have the potential to threaten long-term shareholder value by promoting unnecessary or excessive risk-taking by our executive officers; - A structure consistent with our philosophy of targeting executive compensation at market median, which allows us to remain competitive with companies that compete with us for talented employees and shareholder investment; - Various executive compensation practices that contribute to good corporate governance, including a "claw-back policy," stock ownership guidelines for Directors and executive officers, hedging and other stock ownership restrictions, and an annual compensation risk review; and - Detailed and effective oversight and decision-making by a highly-independent Board of Directors and a Human Resources and Compensation Committee consisting entirely of independent directors that retains an independent executive compensation consultant.

 The vote on this Item 3 is non-binding and advisory in nature, which means that the vote is not binding on us, our Board of Directors or any of the Committees of our Board of Directors.
+However, our Board of Directors values the views of our shareholders and our Board of Directors and Human Resources and Compensation Committee will review the results of the vote and take them into account when addressing future compensation policies and decisions.